 - Add live chat.

-Try to replicate the same level of attention they would receive in store by implement a live chat feature.
-Live Chats for WooCommerce, a plugin that lets customers talk with you using several different Live Chat widgets
+Try to replicate the same level of attention they would receive in-store by implementing a live chat feature.
+Live Chat for WooCommerce, a plugin that lets customers talk with you using several different Live Chat widgets

 - Make your contact details prominent.

 Make sure your contact details are always visible across your site.
 Shoppers want to know they are dealing with a real company with real people.
-Adding a customer service phone number and contact email gives shoppers piece of mind and get help answer any pre-sale questions.
+Adding a customer service phone number and contact email gives shoppers peace of mind and helps answer any pre-sale questions.